The NIHR funds research by contracting researchers’ institutions on behalf of the UK Secretary of State for Health and Social Care.

 11.7.1. subject to confidentiality requirements and to applicable data protection considerations, make all information and data (including but not limited to Research Data) on which the research materials are based available on an open access basis; or

-11.7.2. include a statement with the research materials detailing how such information and data can be accessed.
+11.7.2. in the event that it is not legally possible to fulfil the obligation in 11.7.1, include a statement with the research materials detailing how such information and data can be accessed.

 Research practice and ethics